 Muscari azureum AGM

-Muscari ‘Baby’s Breath’ AGM
+Muscari‘Baby’s Breath’ AGM

 Sometimes called ‘Jenny Robinson’, this Cambridge-blue muscari has some pale-green sterile flowers at the top which never open.
 Neater foliage than the very similar ‘Valerie Finnis’, but the foliage of both in autumn.
 Both are good in gardens and both haver glacial overtones.
 ‘Valerie Finnis’ self seeds, but not invasively so.
 March-April.
 6 inches/ 15cm.

+A taller muscari with a two-tone flowerhead.
 Broad green, tulip-like leaves and bold, two-tone flowers in navy-blue and bright-blue.
 The lower bells are darker than the upper ones and this variety is taller too, at eight inches or more (20 cm).
 This muscari flowers over a long period between late-March and April due to the pale top knot of sterile flowers.
 Needs warmth, good soil and growing conditions to spread well and it does not hybridise.
 (20cm)

 Muscari botryoides ‘Album’

 Scented, diminutive muscari that produces small leaves as it flowers.
 Pure-white flowers, but there is also a blue form.
 Neither of them are thuggish, but both need full sun to flower well. ( 4 inches/ 10 cm)

 Scillas are prodigious self-seeders so they naturalise well under deciduous shrubs and trees.
 Their six-petalled flowers can be starry or cup-shaped and the petals often have a stripe.
 Scillas like sun when they flower, but bulk up best in areas that are shady and cool in summer.
 Early-flowering scillas are much hardier than later flowering varieties.